-Figure~\ref{fig5} shows the dependence of the friction force $F_{\rm f}=\langle F_{\rm s}\rangle$ on the contact area of the NPs.
-It is noteworthy that the change in applied force does not significantly alter the average value of the friction force, i.e., the friction force is nearly velocity independent in the studied velocity interval.
-The slopes of the linear fits to the friction force data for Au NPs are 2.29 and 2.03~$\mathrm{pN/nm^2}$ at higher and lower load, respectively.
-They exceed the values of 1.21~$\mathrm{pN/nm^2}$ obtained in MD simulations for silver~\cite{Khomenko2010jpc} and 1.04~$\mathrm{pN/nm^2}$ from the experiments~\cite{Dietzel2008,Dietz2010}.
+Figure~\ref{fig5} shows the dependence of the friction force $F_{\rm f}=\langle F_{\rm s}\rangle$ on the contact area of the NPs. {The geometry of the NPs is used in order to calculate the contact area.
+The shape of the NP in the $xy$-plane is approximated by an ellipse whose area is computed using the lateral dimensions of the particle.} It is noteworthy that the change in the applied force does not significantly alter the average value of the friction force, i.e., the friction force is nearly velocity independent in the considered velocity interval.
+The slopes of the linear fits to the friction force data for Au NPs are 2.29 and 2.03~pN/nm$^2$ at a higher and lower $F_{\mathrm{a}}$, respectively.
+They exceed the values of 1.21~pN/nm$^2$ obtained in MD simulations for silver~\cite{Khomenko2010jpc} and 1.04~pN/nm$^2$ from the experiments~\cite{Dietzel2008,Dietz2010}.
 However, the experiments are performed at much lower sliding velocities than in the MD simulations, and the fact that the slope for the lower applied force is slightly smaller than for the higher force is consistent with a smaller slope at the AFM sliding velocities.
 Poor statistics did not allow us to reliably determine the slopes for copper NPs.
-We note that if the NP atomic positions at the interface would be strictly incommensurate with the graphene lattice one would expect a friction force roughly proportional to the linear size of the NP contact area.
+We note that if the NP atomic positions at the interface were strictly incommensurate with the graphene lattice, one would expect a friction force roughly proportional to the linear size of the NP contact area.